 The second similarity is that we often want to avoid what we don’t want to hear.
 Many people don’t go to the doctor because they know they’ll tell them to drop the bad habits, but will an advisor always direct you on the things you shouldn’t be doing?
 For us, we don’t really give budget advice because most clients are beyond that point.
 But we will give specific guidance on best practices to get finances on track.

 The next excuse is feeling like you don’t know much about finance and thinking it will be embarrassing to sit down with an advisor.
 This is a common feeling but the only way you’ll learn more is to sit with someone that can explain it to you in a simple way.
 That’s what the best lawyers, doctors, advisors, and other successful professionals do really well.

-The last reason people have for avoiding the advisor is they just don’t want to hear bad news.
+The last reason people have for avoiding advisors is they just don’t want to hear bad news.
 For some, it’s better to not know than to hear the bad news.
 Regardless of how uncomfortable it makes you feel, you’ll always be better to know the truth and have the time to make adjustments.
-You need to do the right thing in regards to your money and taking a proactive approach to planning.
+You need to do the right thing in regard to your money and take a proactive approach to retirement income planning.
 An advisor will help you through that process and make it as easy as possible for you.

 For us, we offer the Money Map review process that can help give you a full financial check-up and determine problem areas in your retirement plan.
 Contact us if you’d like to start that process.

 0:10 – Does Joel get regular physical check-ups?